-- complete HSC: All My Own Work (or its equivalent) before you submit any work for Preliminary or HSC courses, unless you are only entered for Year 11 and Year 12 Life Skills courses - sit for and make a serious attempt at the required HSC exams - meet the HSC minimum standard of literacy and numeracy within five years of starting your HSC course https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/subject-selection
+- complete HSC: All My Own Work (or its equivalent) before you submit any work for Preliminary or HSC courses, unless you are entered for Year 11 and Year 12 Life Skills courses only - sit for and make a serious attempt at the required HSC exams, - meet the HSC minimum standard of literacy and numeracy within five years of starting your HSC course.

-More information about HSC: All My Own Work and HSC minimum standards can be found on the NESA website.
+More information regarding HSC: All My Own Work or HSC Minimum Standards online tests can be found on the NESA website.
+Click on the relevant link above.

-All students who meet the eligibility, pattern of study and assessment requirements are entitled to the award of a Higher School Certificate and a Record of Achievement.
+All students who meet the eligibility, pattern of study, course and assessment requirements are entitled to the award of a Higher School Certificate and a Record of Achievement.